-Dhyana meditation is taught in yoga classes quite commonly.
+Dhyana yoga meditation is taught in yoga classes quite commonly.
 Unfortunately Dhyana meditation is very often taught incorrectly.

 Many yoga instructors teach Dhyana meditation the wrong way.

 We asked our Facebook fans how their yoga instructor had explained Dhyana meditation.

 43 of them said they had been told that Dhyana is just another term for meditation.
 (How did your yoga teacher explain Dhyana?
 Did they explain it at all?
 Leave a comment and remember to subscribe to our newsletter).

 There is no such thing as “just meditation”.

-Take a look at this guide to 31 meditation techniques.
-31 of them.
-And they are all different.
+Take a look at this guide to the best yoga meditation techniques.

 Dhyana meditation which is the seventh limb of yoga, is different to other meditation techniques.

-Newsflash yogis: Dhyana meditation is not “just meditation”
+Newsflash: Dhyana Yoga, the 7th limb of yoga, is not “just meditation”

-If you learned dhyana meditation in yoga class you probably learned it wrong.
+If you learned dhyana meditation technique in yoga class you probably learned it wrong.